juststrings/Haulage-Analysis/readme.md

 In the Local section <br>
 - Pilot 658 had the most succeful number of trips.
 Travelling from Warri and few other states like Auchi.<br>
 He also accounted for the most expenses and the most revenue generated in the catergory of Local Trucks drivers which is understandable.

 ## Recommendation
-I will recommed the stakeholders to make give provide initiatives for outstanding employee to increase their productivity and a means of acknowledgement of the job well done.
+I will recommed the stakeholders to give / provide initiatives for outstanding employee to increase their productivity and a means of acknowledgement of the job well done.
 <br><br>

 [![Drivers Section](https://user-images.githubusercontent.com/92920156/195020848-2f7ac418-0737-4999-9474-42072e9f21d4.jpg)](https://app.powerbi.com/view?r=eyJrIjoiZDhkMDE3NWUtOTMwZi00NzdkLTk0MGItNzdhZjgzMTI4NDJhIiwidCI6Ijg4ZTlhN2RjLTU2MzMtNGM2Ni1iNjZjLTkyZGY1Y2E3NDhmYyJ9&pageName=ReportSection68ae205ed19a82d7c24b)